-FlexPerks from US Bank are one of the lesser known points programs in the mileage community, but I’ve found great value with them.
-The points that you earn are worth up to $0.02 each and you can earn 2x on grocery spend, equating up to 4% in value when you redeem for travel!
-I applied for the Visa version of this card during the Summer Olympics and received additional sign-up bonus points based on how many medals the US Olympics team won.
+FlexPerks from US Bank are one of the lesser-known points programs in the mileage community, but I’ve found great value in them.
+The points that you earn are worth up to $0.02 each, and you can earn 2x on grocery spending.
+That means that you’re earning up to 4% in value when you redeem your points for travel!

-When you spend $24,000 on your card in a calendar year, you will also earn bonus points which helps to offset the annual fee!
-And there is a little extra benefit when you fly on redemption flights… you get a credit of up to $25 for baggage fees, upgrades, or in-flight food or drink.
+And there is a little extra benefit when you use your points to book flights… you get a credit of up to $25 for baggage fees, upgrades, or in-flight food or drink.